nathanmalishev/cissa/README.md

     - Admin page, shows first 100 users. no pagination
     - Scoreboard, shows only first 10 users. no pagination. maybe search feature
   - Production
-      - Prefetch the game on signup screen.
-      -test
       - minify and bundle js/css etc

 Things to check out if you haven't